 The ESPP was adopted by the Board of Directors in March 2002 and was approved by our stockholders in May 2002.
 The ESPP, as initially approved, permitted the issuance of 1,500,000 shares of Common Stock.
-Amendments to the ESPP, adopted in May 2004, May 2006, May 2009, July 2011, August 2013 and July 2014, increased the maximum number of shares available for issuance under the ESPP by an aggregate additional 10,000,000 shares in the aggregate, resulting in 11,500,000 shares of Common Stock permitted for issuance under the ESPP.
-As of March 31, 2016, there were 59,053 shares of Common Stock currently available for issuance under the ESPP.
+Amendments to the ESPP, adopted in May 2004, May 2006, May 2009, July 2011, August 2013, July 2014 and June 2016, increased the maximum number of shares available for issuance under the ESPP by an additional 11,500,000 shares in the aggregate, resulting in 13,000,000 shares of Common Stock permitted for issuance under the ESPP.
+As of March 31, 2017, there were 193,295 shares of Common Stock currently available for issuance under the ESPP.

-In April 2016, the Board of Directors unanimously approved an amendment to the ESPP, subject to obtaining stockholder approval, to increase the number of shares of Common Stock available for issuance under the ESPP by 1,500,000.
-If this proposal is approved by our stockholders, the shares reserved and available for issuance under the ESPP for the current offering period and for offering periods commencing on or after July 1, 2016, would be increased by 1,500,000 shares.
+In April 2017, the Board of Directors unanimously approved an amendment to the ESPP, subject to obtaining stockholder approval, to increase the number of shares of Common Stock available for issuance under the ESPP by 1,500,000 shares.
+If this proposal is approved by our stockholders, the shares reserved and available for issuance under the ESPP for the current offering period and for offering periods commencing on or after July 1, 2017, would be increased by 1,500,000 shares.

 The intent of the ESPP is to encourage employees to acquire equity ownership in the Company in an effort to ensure a close alignment of the interests of employees with those of the Company's stockholders.
 The proposed increase in the number of shares available for issuance under the ESPP will enable the Company to continue to use the ESPP as a valuable tool for attracting and retaining key personnel and aligning the interests of ESPP participants with those of the Company's stockholders.
 We believe that the ESPP remains an important element of a competitive compensation package, especially for technology companies, as these plans are offered by most public companies with which we compete for employees.
-Approximately 57% of our employees eligible to participate in the ESPP during the offering period ending July 1, 2016 are participating.
+Approximately 51% of our employees eligible to participate in the ESPP during the offering period ending July 1, 2017 are participating.